jtilly/knitroR/README.md

 ##Installation

+IMPORTANT: Make sure you're installing `knitroR` on the proper architecture.
+If you have the 32bit version of knitro, you should use a 32bit version of `R` and only try to build a 32bit package (i.e. turn off multiarch support using the option `--no-multiarch`).
+Similarly, if you have 64 bit version of knitro, you should use a 64 bit version of `R` and only try to build a 64 bit package.

 ### Linux and Mac OS X
 To install the package under Linux or Mac OS X you need to create the environmental variable `KNITRO`: